kwhat/jnativehook/readme.txt

 *** License ***
-Copyright (c) 2006-2010 Alexander Barker.
+Copyright (C) 2006-2010 Alexander Barker.
 All Rights Received.

 JNativeHook is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or